giorginolab/vmd_plumed/INSTALL.md

    and network access.

-If executables are correctly installed, their location will appear in the "Path to executable" box; the path can be adjusted manually (not recommended).
+If the executables are correctly installed, their location will appear in the "Path to executable" box; the path can be adjusted manually (not recommended).

 If the Windows-specific automated installation above fails, try to manually download the pre-compiled binaries for Win32